Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both samples are specific to TV shows, mentioning episodic content, seasons, and broadcast schedules.
-They avoid the answer word and are distinct.
+The clues are highly specific to 'TV show' without using any direct words from the answer or its variations.
+'Serialized storytelling' and 'keeps viewers returning week after week to watch' are excellent, as is 'complex character development and exploration of moral ambiguities over extended periods'.
+They provide distinct, strong, and accurate hints.

 ✅ Strengths:
 - Generally specific and relate to correct answer